 We also painted the entire wall below our attic space green, and I love that we did so!
 The extra pop of color from the accent wall ties everything together perfectly.

 He caulked the ceiling trim, wall trim, where the cabinets and walls met, and the cracks between cabinets.
-Basically, anything that needed caulk to help finish it out.
+Basically, it was anything that needed caulk to help finish it out.

 We used a special kind of caulk called Extreme Stretch, specifically designed to stretch more than regular caulk to prevent cracking.
 Which is exactly what you need/want in an RV as it moves so often.